infinum/swift-style-guide/README.md

 let squares = userCounts.map { $0 * $0 }
 ```

-* Omit enum associated values from case statements when all arguments are unlabeled
+* Omit enum associated values from case statements when all arguments are unlabelled

 ```swift
 // WRONG